What to Wear

 During the Concert

 The music begins.
 Of course, you have silenced your phone and tucked it away.
-While the musicians are playing, please do not talk, move your belongings or rifle through your program.
+While the musicians are playing, please do not talk or rifle through your program.
 We ask that you do not exit while a piece is in progress, unless of course it is urgent for you to do so.
 Ushers are always available to assist you.

 When to Applaud